ng-Classic/ng-classic/packages/compiler/design/architecture.md

 #### Flowing module & selector metadata via types (reference inversion)

-Reference inversion is an optional step of the compiler that can be used during production builds that prepares the Angular Classicclasses for tree-shaking.
+Reference inversion is an optional step of the compiler that can be used during production builds that prepares the Angular Classic classes for tree-shaking.

 The process of reference inversion is to turn the list of selector targets produced by the template compiler to the list of types on which it depends.
 This mapping requires a selector scope which contains a mapping of CSS selectors declared in components, directives, and pipe names and their corresponding class.
 To produce this list for a module you do the following,